Is my contact information private? Does it appear in the WHOIS records?

 If you are extremely concerned about the privacy of your personal information, you may wish to use a post office box address or other non-revealing information, such as a work address and phone number, to make sure that more personal contact information is never revealed under any circumstances.

 (We do require that you provide us with valid contact information so we can forward legal notices and other important messages to you.
 We also need to be able to contact you if there is a problem with your account.
-Please do not provide us with false contact information, or your account will be suspended and your domain name registration canceled.)
+Please do not provide us with false contact information.
+We are legally required to suspend domain names if we find any false contact information.)

 Disabling WHOIS privacy protection